Admittedly planning a wedding during COVID has become all the more challenging when the pandemic doesn’t seem to want to go away.

 1. Be flexible with wedding dates and guest numbers

 Small weddings can be more casual, less stressful and feel more like you and your partner.
-The more intimate weddings allow you to heighten your guest’s experience where you can afford more customisation than before such as an additional floral install or upgrading to more premium services.
+The more intimate weddings allow you to heighten your guest’s experience where you can afford more customisation than before such as an additional floral installation feature or upgrading to more premium services.

 Morever if you keep your wedding small, you’re less likely to have to un-invite some of your guests should restriction rules tighten.